 Variant Annotation, Analysis and Search Tool - VAAST 2

 VAAST 2 (the Variant Annotation, Analysis & Search Tool) is a probabilistic search tool for identifying damaged genes and their disease-causing variants in personal genome sequences.
 VAAST 2 builds upon existing phylogenetic conservation, amino acid substitution (AAS) and aggregative approaches to variant prioritization, combining elements of all into a single unified likelihood-framework that allows users to identify damaged genes and deleterious variants with greater accuracy, and in an easy-to-use fashion.
 VAAST 2 can score both coding (SNV, indel and splice site) and non-coding variants (SNV), evaluating the cumulative impact of both types of variants simultaneously.
 VAAST 2 can identify rare variants causing rare genetic diseases, and it can also use both rare and common variants to identify genes responsible for common diseases.
-VAAST 2 thus has a much greater scope of use than any existing methodology.
+VAAST 2 thus has a much greater scope of use than any existing methodology to prioritize candidate disease genes in sets of unlreated affected genome sequences.

-The VAAST 2 package consists of three primary tools:
+The VAAST package consists of four primary tools:

-- VAAST 2.
-A probabilistic search tool that uses the outputs of VAT and VST to identify damaged genes and their disease-causing variants in personal genome sequences.
+- VAAST 2: A probabilistic search tool that uses the outputs of VAT and VST to identify damaged genes and their disease-causing variants in sets of unrelated personal genome sequences.

 Note that another tool with the name VAT and similar functionality to VAAST's VAT was published recently by the Gerstein lab.
 You can access the Gerstein lab VAT on their web-site, however it's output is not compatible with VAAST 2.

 - Matthew Herper - Forbes.com